 The results of the assessment will be used to drive a subsequent Community Food Plan rooted in community- identified outcomes and strategies.

-Want to learn more about community food security?
+Want to learn more about community food systems?

 Reach out to get more information about how we’re working collectively to tackle food system issues in our region.